rachu35/13-Week-Rolling-CashFlow-Forecast/README.md

 ### 🪴 Problem Statement

-In my previous finance role, I noticed that traditional cash monitoring tends to be reactive, I think it's a pain point common among SMEs.
+In my previous finance role, I noticed that traditional cash monitoring tends to be reactive.
+I believe it's a pain point common among SMEs.
 <br>

 Finance teams check the current bank balance and react only when problems arise, often discovering cash shortfalls after they've already happened.
 This forces last-minute scrambles like emergency overdrafts or delayed vendor payments, which can damage supplier relationships and credit standing.
 <br>

-The real question finance needs answered isn't "how much cash do we have today? but is "**Will we have enough cash two weeks from now?**".
-Thus, here are the solution:
+The real question finance needs answered isn't "how much cash do we have today?" but **"will we have enough cash two weeks from now?"** Thus, here is the solution:
-- Tracking cash coming in and going out day by day.
+- Tracking cash coming in and going out day by day
-- Laying out AR collections and AP obligations across a forward-looking timeline.
+- Laying out AR collections and AP obligations across a forward-looking timeline
 <br>

 ### 🪴 My idea about this project